Kacper0199/Machine-Learning-Notebooks/README.md

 # Machine-Learning-Notebooks
-Welcome to the machine learning and deep learning repository, featuring example projects implemented by me! 🚀
+Welcome to the machine learning and deep learning repository, featuring example projects implemented by me.

 ---